-Flags: The bitmask, with the HEADER_FLAGS_END_OF_STREAM bit (0x00000001) set if the end of the stream being marshaled has been reached.
+Flags: The bitmask, with the HEADER_FLAGS_END_OF_STREAM bit (0x0000001) set if the end of the stream being marshaled has been reached.
 All other bits MUST be set to 0.

 The HEADER_FLAGS_END_OF_STREAM bit indicates that an end of the stream that is being marshaled has been reached.
-For instance, if sending two chunks (each of which should be interpreted as belonging to a file's security data), the marshaled stream should contain two headers (each with the MS_TYPE_SECURITY_DATA tag and the HEADER_FLAGS_END_OF_STREAM bit set).
-On the other hand, if a stream requires multiple chunks, only the last header from that stream MUST have the HEADER_FLAGS_END_OF_STREAM bit set; all other headers MUST have the flags set to 0.
+For instance, if a stream requires multiple chunks, only the last header from that stream MUST have the HEADER_FLAGS_END_OF_STREAM bit set; all other headers MUST have the flags set to 0.